 9.19.2.4 Multiple frame transmission in an EDCA TXOP

 A TXOP is obtained after a STA transmitting an initial frame successfully receives a response frame.
-If the initial frame is a non-HT or non-HT duplicate RTS frame with the Individual/Group bit of the TA set to one and the TXVECTOR parameter DYN_BANDWIDTH_IN_NON_HT set to Dynamic, the bandwidth indicated in the CH_BANDWIDTH_IN_NON_HT parameter in RXVECTOR of the response CTS frame is the bandwidth obtained for the TXOP.
-In all other cases, the bandwidth indicated in the CH_BANDWIDTH parameter in TXVECTOR of the initial frame is the bandwidth obtained for the TXOP.
 When a TXOP is obtained for a bandwidth that is greater than 20MHz by non-HT duplicate frame exchange, the TXOP holder may transmit PPDUs using CH_BANDWIDTH that are up to and including the bandwidth obtained for the TXOP.
 During the TXOP, the TXOP holder shall not transmit PPDUs using CH_BANDWIDTH greater than the obtained bandwidth for the TXOP.

 If a TXOP is protected by non-HT or non-HT duplicate RTS/CTS, the TXOP holder shall set the TXVECTOR parameter CH_BANDWIDTH of a PPDU as follows:

 — To be the same or narrower than RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT of the last received CTS frame in the same TXOP, if the RTS frame with the Individual/Group bit of the TA set to one and the TXVECTOR parameter DYN_BANDWIDTH_IN_NON_HT set to Dynamic has been sent by the TXOP holder in the last RTS/CTS exchange.